facebook/docusaurus/website/docs/api/plugins/plugin-google-analytics.md

 :::tip

-If you have installed `@docusaurus/preset-classic`, you don't need to install it as a dependency.
+If you use the preset `@docusaurus/preset-classic`, you don't need to install this plugin as a dependency.

+You can configure this plugin through the preset options.

 :::